 Virtualized environments carry different types of traffic, including tenant, storage and management traffic, across the switching infrastructure.
-Each traffic type has different characteristics and makes different demands on the physical switching infrastructure.
+Each traffic type has different characteristics and has different demands on the physical switching infrastructure.

 Management traffic, although typically low in volume, is critical for controlling physical and virtual network state.

-IP storage traffic is typically high in volume and generally stays within a data center.
+IP storage traffic is typically high in volume and generally remains in the boundaries of a data center.

 For virtualized environments, the hypervisor sets the QoS values for the different traffic types.
 The physical switching infrastructure has to trust the values set by the hypervisor.
-No reclassification is necessary at the server-facing port of a leaf switch.
+No reclassification is necessary at the server-facing port of a top of rack switch.
 If there is a congestion point in the physical switching infrastructure, the QoS values determine how the physical network sequences, prioritizes, or potentially drops traffic.

 Two types of QoS configuration are supported in the physical switching infrastructure.

-Layer 2 QoS, also called class of service.
+Layer 2 QoS, also called class of service (CoS) marking.